 When people constantly come and go, you may feel like your company has a revolving door.

 Employees want security, and when there are people constantly coming and going, you start to feel like your company has just become a revolving door, which seriously damages morale.
-Of course, your remaining employees will likely have to pick up the slack created by the high turnover, which will put them under undue strain.
+Of course, your remaining employees will likely have to pick up the slack created by the high turnover, which puts undue strain on them.

-So how can we unite our team, adapt our performance management systems, and revitalize morale after a bout of intense turnover?
+So how can you unite your team, adapt your performance management systems and revitalize morale after a bout of intense turnover?

 Make a point of acknowledging effort and performance

 During a time of high turnover, your employees might feel insecure about their performance.
 To improve morale, clearly prioritize employee recognition.
 Hold regular monthly performance discussions with your employees, and during this time, be sure to focus on what has gone right.
 Congratulate your employees on their successes.
 If they have put a lot of effort into a given project, acknowledge this.

 Remember, employee recognition seriously impacts morale, and people who receive gratitude are much more productive.
 In psychological terms, recognition can powerfully impact employee behavior, as it engages their brain in a "virtuous cycle."
 You don't need to spend a lot of money to appreciate great performance, but if you fail to make the effort, it is unlikely that morale will improve.

 If you have lost a lot of people but you're not sure why, it's probably because your former employees weren't satisfied with your company or they found a better alternative.
 At this point, you need to make an effort to retain your existing talent and keep them happy.
 Find out what you could be doing differently or how they would change existing processes.